google/zetasql/docs/modules.md

 IMPORT MODULE x.y.z;
 ```

+Caveats:

-The `IMPORT` statement should not include the `.sqlm` file extension.
++ The `IMPORT` statement should not include the `.sqlm` file extension.

-Note: If you import module `x.y.z`, ZetaSQL looks for the module at
++ If you import module `x.y.z`, ZetaSQL looks for the module at
   `search_path/x/y/z.sqlm`.
 If the module is not found, ZetaSQL looks for
   the module at `search_path/x/y/z/z.sqlm` and you can import it with either
   `IMPORT MODULE x.y.z` or `IMPORT MODULE x.y.z.z`.

 ### Create objects within modules